+In the body, cannabinoids, the receptors they bind to, and the enzymes that break them down are known as the endocannabinoid system (ECS).
 CBD can bind to receptors that are located throughout the body, allowing it to activate several different receptor pathways and possibly provide therapeutic benefits.
-CBD may also be able to minimize the undesirable effects of THC, including paranoia and heart palpitations, while enhancing the latter's therapeutic effects.
+CBD may also be able to minimize the undesirable effects of THC, including paranoia and heart palpitations while enhancing the latter's potential therapeutic effects.

 Is CBD legal in the United States?